- 1. Nature’s Way Bird Products CWF1 Tail-prop Suet Bird Feeder

-- 3. Gray Bunny GB-6857 Premium Steel Sunflower Seed Feeder
+- 4. Gray Bunny Premium Steel Sunflower Seed and Peanut Feeder

 - Woodpecker Feeder Selection Tips